My-Finance-Report/yearly_report/README.md

 -> Notifications
-  -> allow user to 'restore default notifications' and delete the defaults
-    --> the user can delete those, edit etc, and be able to reseed again if they want ( /notifications on app) -> emails only configured to send to me -- update to send to everyone -> maybe build an in-app view of notifications (there is already an effect_type for this (see models/effect.py) along with emails)
+  -> allow user to 'restore default notifications' and delete the defaults -> emails only configured to send to me -- update to send to everyone -> not able to create a new notification on the ui right now -> maybe build an in-app view of notifications (there is already an effect_type for this (see models/effect.py) along with emails)
+  -> add a budget based event

 -> Accounts View
-  -> no code improvements: add / remove widgets and have the ability to reseed the page to defaults (see /seed/accounts_page.py)
+  -> no code improvements: add / remove widgets
+  -> weird initial loading state
+  -> i think some of the queries are quite slow
+    -> maybe be able to batch the inital load
+  -> some mobile treatment

 -> POS
   -> add ability for a guest to order (WIP)